-Are EV Are the Best Solution Towards Climate Change?
+Are EVs the Best Solution Towards Climate Change?

 The short answer- Yes, No Doubt

-Electric vehicle are an important part of meeting global goals on climate change. but How exactly Are Electric vehicle different from conventional petrol or diesel cars?
+Electric vehicles are an important part of meeting global goals on climate change. but How exactly Are Electric vehicles different from conventional petrol or diesel cars?

-A regular vehicle uses an internal combustion engine- you take fuel you combust it and produce energy to make the car run. in the electric vehicle, you have a battery where the energy is stored, and it powers to the electric motor, it gives power to the engine to run. of course, that battery also has to be charged with electricity.
+A regular vehicle uses an internal combustion engine- you take fuel combust it and produce energy to make the car run. in the electric vehicle, you have a battery where the energy is stored, and it powers the electric motor, which gives power to the engine to run. of course, that battery also has to be charged with electricity.

 Electric vehicle product zero Emissions-

-the main reason why the electric vehicle is better than internal combustion engine-powered vehicles is that they have zero Emissions in particular zero tailpipe Emissions which means no local Emissions would harm the environment. then what’s the problem Is?
+the main reason why electric vehicle is better than internal combustion engine-powered vehicles is that they have zero Emissions in particular zero tailpipe Emissions which means no local Emissions would harm the environment. then what’s the problem?
 Right, look deep at the life span of electrical vehicles-

 How Electric Vehicle Can Affect the Environment?

 There are three pillars – 1.
 Greenhouse gas 2.
 Air quality 3.
 Earth extraction.
 The first is the greenhouse gas that it emits that affects climate change and then the second is the air quality with toxic fumes.

 when an Electric vehicle produces zero tailpipe Emissions it does not mean that they are used throughout its life cycle.
 And, Therefore it is important to look at the life cycle analysis of Electric vehicles rather than just their usage phase.